jjwjournalism/abilify-aes/README.md

 ### Getting started with Jupyter Notebooks
 *Note: This setup is almost identical to what I learned in [Lam Thuy Vo](https://github.com/lamthuyvo)'s data journalism class at the CUNY Graduate School of Journalism.
 All credit for it goes to her.*

 The first step is to get set up with Jupyter inside a virtual environment.
-Mine is included in the repo for completeness's sake, but you'll probably want to create your own.
-Here's how:

 Once you've downloaded the notebook, put it in its own folder.
 In the Terminal, navigate to the new folder (in my case, abilify-aes) and set up a virtual environment using the following command: